Stuffed Potato Bombs

 - Dip each ball into the egg wash to coat; transfer to the breading and roll to coat.
 Put breaded ball onto a clean plate.
 Repeat process until all balls are breaded.

 - Fry balls in hot oil in batches until golden brown, about 4 minutes per batch.
 Transfer to a plate lined with paper towel to drain and cool slightly, 3 to 4 minutes.

-Once you have the technique down, you can easily very the filling for the potato bombs to feature a variety of flavor profiles.
+Once you have the technique down, you can easily vary the filling for the potato bombs to feature a variety of flavor profiles.
 Try your favorite combinations.
 Ground chicken with garlic and onions would be good.
 Or try adding a little bit of shredded mozzarella cheese or Cheddar cheese in the filling!

 What others are saying